-Michael Toman (Mike) is Lead Economist on Climate Change in the Development Research Group and Manager of the Energy and Environment Team.
-His current research interests include alternative energy resources, policies for responding to risks of climate change catastrophes, timing of investments for greenhouse gas reduction, and mechanisms for mitigating greenhouse gas emissions through reduced deforestation.
+Mike Toman is Lead Economist on Climate Change in the Development Research Group and Manager of the Environment, Energy, and Agriculture team.
+His research interests include alternative energy resources, policies for responding to risks of climate change catastrophes, timing of investments for greenhouse gas reduction, and mechanisms for mitigating greenhouse gas emissions through reduced deforestation.
 During his career Mike has done extensive research on climate change economics and policy, energy markets and policy, environmental policy instruments, and approaches to achieving sustainable development.
 Prior to joining the World Bank in fall 2008, he held senior analytical and management positions at RAND Corporation, Inter-American Development Bank, and Resources for the Future.
 His teaching experience includes adjunct positions at the Johns Hopkins School of Advanced International Studies and the School of the Environment, University of California at Santa Barbara.
 Mike has a B.A. from Indiana University, a M.Sc. in applied mathematics from Brown University, and M.A. and Ph.D. degrees in economics from the University of Rochester.

 - Rural electrification: How much does Sub-Saharan Africa need the grid?

 - The potential gain from regional electricity trade in South Asia

 - International transfers of mitigation to achieve the goals of the Paris Agreement

 - Do households use improved cook stoves?
 What are the benefits?
 An Ethiopian case study

 - The Global Energy Challenge

 - How Might Japan’s Natural Disaster Affect the Energy Sector?

 - To 'decarbonize' electricity supply, significant technological challenges remain